jfox1620/Portfolio/README.md

 # Portfolio Projects

 ---
-This repository is a portfolio of data science and analytics projects I've completed for the purpose of showcasing my work, as well as for practice via topics that interest me.
+This repository is a portfolio of data science and analytics projects I've completed to serve as a showcase of my skills.

 ### [Open Powerlifting Exploratory Data Analysis](https://github.com/jfox1620/Portfolio/tree/main/Powerlifting%20Exploratory%20Analysis)